HuttleyLab/DiverseSeq/README.md

 ### `dvs max`: Maximise average delta JSD

-The result of the `max` command is typically a set that are modestly more divergent than that fron `nmost`.
+The result of the `max` command is typically a set that are modestly more diverse than that fron `nmost`.

 > **Note**
 > A fuller explanation is coming soon!